cytronicoder/research/README.md

    RESEARCH_REDIS_URL=your-redis-connection-string
    ADMIN_KEY=your-secure-admin-key
    ORCID_ID=your-orcid-id
+   OPENREVIEW_USER_ID=your-openreview-profile-id
    ```

    For my project, I am taking advantage of [Vercel's Redis integration](https://vercel.com/integrations/redis).
 It's pretty straightforward to [set up](https://redis.io/docs/latest/operate/rc/cloud-integrations/vercel/).

    This project also allows you to optionally link your [ORCID](https://orcid.org/) profile by providing your ORCID ID.
 This will display your ORCID information on the homepage.

+   Additionally, you can integrate with [OpenReview](https://openreview.net/) by providing your OpenReview user ID (usually your email or tilde ID like `~First_Last1`).
+This will automatically fetch and display your conference submissions from OpenReview-powered conferences.

 Now, start the development server: